XeminoL/Self-hosted-Vietnamese-AI-voice-agent-for-Asterisk-PBX/README.md

 A phone switchboard that answers in Vietnamese with no cloud service behind it.

-(​I used a bank assistant as an example, but you can customize it for any use case)
+(​I use a bank assistant as an example, but you can customize it for any use case)

 ```
 Zoiper --SIP--> Asterisk (Docker) --AudioSocket TCP--> switchboard.py